 What is Gedmatch?
 Gedmatch is an absolutely amazing website where you can analyze your DNA and that of your matches, find new family matches, and access other cool genealogy and DNA tools.

-If you’ve already had your DNA tested with Ancestry DNA, 23 and Me, Family Tree DNA, or other DNA testing companies, and you’d like to see what else you can learn from your DNA, Gedmatch is the place to be!
+If you’ve already had your DNA tested with Ancestry DNA, 23andMe, My Heritage DNA, Family Tree DNA, or other DNA testing companies, and you’d like to see what else you can learn from your DNA, Gedmatch is the place to be!

-Gedmatch is not a testing company.
+Gedmatch is not a DNA testing company.
 You will have to test your DNA with a DNA testing company (such as Ancestry DNA) in order to use the website.

 Why Use Gedmatch?

 One of the best things about Gedmatch is that they accept DNA uploads from many testing companies.
 This means that you will be able to find DNA family matches that have tested with other companies.